6 Benefits of a Zero Gravity Adjustable Bed Base

 To some, this idea may sound like something out of a futuristic science fiction film.
 But the truth is, zero-G sleeping is completely attainable… when you have the right adjustable frame for your mattress.
-Keep reading to learn about how the zero gravity sleep position can benefit your well-being, and where to find the perfect mattress/adjustable base combo to get started right away.
+Watch the short video below to learn all about how the zero gravity sleep position can benefit your well-being.
+Or, keep reading and we'll also tell you how to select the perfect adjustable base/mattress combo to get you started.

 What is Zero Gravity?

 First, let’s explore what zero gravity is.
 Of course, we know what gravity is: the invisible force that pulls objects toward each other.
 It’s what causes water to rest at the bottom of a glass instead of floating away.

 The definition of zero gravity or zero-G, in contrast, is the state or condition of weightlessness.
 Think of the last time you visited an amusement park to take a thrilling ride on a rollercoaster.
 That moment when you hit a loop and feel weightless is what zero gravity feels like.
 This is because there isn’t a supporting force acting upon your body, keeping you down.